Skip to main content

 - Ask for email if `contact.email` is missing; otherwise use contact email

-If the action returns an error:
+If the tool returns an error:

 1. Apologize: "I'm sorry, I'm having trouble booking that time slot"